 Taking up the bulk of the display space, the Route Information Panel displays current/subsequent bus stops and the scheduled time of arrival at these stops.
-Like a electronic bus schedule, it allows bus drivers to track their on-time progress easily without having to repeatedly refer to their printed schedules of the past, and scrolls automatically while the bus is on the move (without driver input).
+Like an electronic bus schedule, it allows bus drivers to track their on-time progress easily without having to repeatedly refer to their printed schedules of the past, and scrolls automatically while the bus is on the move based on GPS location (without requiring driver input).

 All programmed units scroll through route details with the final stop highlighted, be it a bus terminal or en-route stop for Short-Trip Services.
 On the left, a normal SBS Transit scenario with Service 28 terminating at Tampines Bus Interchange.
 On the right is SMRT Short-Trip service 975B which terminates at the bus stop OPP LIM CHU KANG LANE 3 along LIM CHU KANG RD and is reflected in the system.

-Approaching a bus terminus, the Trapeze unit will display the route details of the following trip to fill up space.
-On the left, Service 41 approaching its last stop (Bef Seventh-Day Advent Ch) before Jurong East Interchange (scheduled arrival 12:41 pm), but the unit has scrolled to route details of the subsequent trip (departing at 12:52 pm).
+Approaching a bus terminus, the Driver Display Unit will display the route details of the following trip to fill up empty rows.
+On the left, Service 41 approached its last stop (Bef Seventh-Day Advent Ch) before Jurong East Interchange (scheduled arrival at 12:41 pm), but the unit scrolled to route details of the subsequent trip (departing at 12:52 pm).

-On the right, the Trapeze unit of a terminating Service 106 split shift bus has scrolled onwards to route details after the driver’s split break.
+On the right, the Driver Display Unit of a terminating Service 106 split shift bus has scrolled onward to route details after the driver’s mid-day break.
 Having arrived at Bukit Batok Int three minutes early (compare scheduled and actual time), the bus will return to Bulim Depot by 12:39 pm and return to service later in the afternoon (at 3:07 pm).